| Vintage LuggageWE

 witness to that person's life, a case might partially reveal

+its history through its visual mapping.
 For the collector and dealer of vintage luggage, condition

 is paramount - generally speaking, the better (untouched and